keke-chen/alpine-sbt-vim/README.md

 # alpine-sbt-vim
-Dockerfile of a compact image for sbt/scala programming Used by the DIAC Lab
+Dockerfile of a compact image for sbt/scala programming.

+Used by the DIAC Lab.